-John Gregg Fee (1816-1901) was born into a Presbyterian slaveholding family in Bracken County, Kentucky.
-He attended college for two years in Oxford, Ohio, and graduated from Augusta College in Augusta, Kentucky, a college founded by Kentucky Methodist abolitionists James and Arthur Thome.
-He received his theological training at Lane Seminary in Cincinnati, Ohio.
+John Gregg Fee (1816-1901) was born into a slaveholding family in Bracken County, Kentucky.
+He attended college for two years in Oxford, Ohio and graduated from Augusta College in Augusta, Kentucky.
+Kentucky Methodist abolitionists James and Arthur Thome founded Augusta College.
+Fee received his theological training at Lane Seminary in Cincinnati, Ohio.

 In 1855, John Gregg Fee (1816-1901) established Berea College.
 This happened during a period of time of:

 - The backdrop of the Mexican American War,